UBCSailbot/arduino-interface/README.md

 });

 // Connect to the Arduino
-// This will start searching for an Arduino and arduino.connect();
+// This will start searching for an Arduino and connect to it once one is found arduino.connect();

 arduino.on('connect', function() {
   console.log('Arduino connected.');
 });
 arduino.on('disconnect', function() {
   console.log('Arduino serial connection closed.
-Trying to reopen.');
+It will try to be reopened.');
 });
 arduino.on('data', function(message) {
   console.log('Data received: ' + message);